suzoo-dev/react-web-test/README.md

 1. Create a Products page to replace the current placeholder.
 It should retrieve Products data from https://dummyjson.com/

    a.
-Please complete the searchProducts fetch function and the typescript Type according to the documentation.
+Please create a searchProducts fetch function and the typescript Type according to the documentation.
 It should be able to return filtered results based on a search string.
 If the string is empty, all Products should be returned.
 Either use the fetch API or install axios, whichever you are more comfortable using.

    b.
 There is a function in **_src/functions/addRetries.ts_** which adds retries to async functions.
 The typing is currently suboptimal, resulting in the return type as `Promise<any>` and typescript issues when it is used.
 It should accept any callback, the only constraint is that the callback should be asynchronous.

    c.
 Create some tests for the addRetries function

    d.
 Use the searchProducts function and the addRetries function to build out a simple page, showing all products on mount as a scrollable list.
 Add in support for loading and error states.
+Please use TanStack Query when integrating.
+For the point of this exercise, you can disable TanStack Query's inbuilt retry functionality.

 2. Using the [mobX](https://mobx.js.org/README.html) library, create the ability to type in a search query in order to return relevant products.
 The user should be able to type in their query and then see relevant results appear without having to click a "search" button.
 A small loading indicator should appear to the right of the input field.
 There should however be a button to clear the search query and default to returning all products.
 MobX should be used so that:

    a.
 The text input field is a "controlled component"

    b.
-Updating the state of the text input field does not lead to rerenders of the product list

-   c.
-There is debounce functionality so that network requests are sent a maximum of once every 800 milliseconds.
+Text input changes should not lead to immediate re-renders of the list.
+Instead, re-renders should be limited via debounce functionality to a maximum of once every 800 milliseconds, causing the products list to refetch.

 3. Imagine that the project depends on an asynchronous function which could be fired from multiple contexts, but race conditions could happen if multiple instances are awaiting resolution at the same time.
 There is an unfinished function **_src/functions/noParallelCalls.ts_**.
 Finish this function so that the mock function it accepts cannot have multiple asynchronous operations running at once (calling it in quick succession should return the same result) and the jest tests pass.